moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 ```

-## Updating your branch with `DMT-236/dbt-athena-upgrade-main`
+## Update your branch with the `dbt-athena` upgrade

-While we are testing we may make changes to the `DMT-236/dbt-athena-upgrade-main` branch which you will need to merge into your branches.
+As mentioned anbove we have created a branch containing all the upgrades called `DMT-236/dbt-athena-upgrade-main`.
+While we are testing we may make changes to the `DMT-236/dbt-athena-upgrade-main` branch which you will then need to merge into your branches.
 Whilst on the branch you want to update with the latest from `DMT-236/dbt-athena-upgrade-main` run:

 ```
 git fetch origin DMT-236/dbt-athena-upgrade-main